irsbugs/image-embedding-tool/README.md

         return temp_file_tuple[1]
 ```

-4. If its desired to use the image as a Logo, then during the setup of the
+4. If its desired to use the image as a logo, then during the setup of the
     GUI include code like this:
 ```
         image = Gtk.Image.new_from_file(self.image_path_file)